This geosite occupies an elongate tributary valley of the river Stour in the southern Black Country.

 There is no visitor centre, café or toilets at the site, so plan your visit with this in mind.

-Geosite 019 The White House Cone Museum of Glass, the former home of Stuart Crystal and now opposite the Red House Glass Cone will open late 2018.
-It will house the glass collection for the borough.
-For more information visit British Glass Foundation
+The White House Cone Museum of Glass, the former home of Stuart Crystal and now opposite the Red House Glass Cone will open during 2020.
+It will house the glass collection for the borough and be overseen by the British Glass Foundation.

-Geosite 001 Dudley Museum at the Archives is the Geopark headquarters and promotes the aspiring Black Country Global Geopark - Dudley Museum at the Archives
+Geosite Dudley Museum at the Archives is the Geopark headquarters and promotes the aspiring Black Country Global Geopark.